Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Lumberton, NC 28360

 As a Federally Qualified Health Center, Julian T. Pierce Health Center offers community services at reduced rates.
-Due to federal funding, fees are based on the patient’s ability to pay.
+Due to federal funding, fees are based on your ability to pay.
 The health center provides STD screening for common infections, including but not limited to gonorrhea, chlamydia, and syphilis.
 Testing for Hepatitis C and vaccines for Hepatitis B and HPV are also available.
-Health center hours are Monday through Friday, and appointments are encouraged but walk-ins are welcome.
+Health center hours are Monday through Friday (note that the center closes for lunch from 12:00 p.m. to 1:00 p.m.
+Monday through Thursday and closes early on Fridays), and appointments are encouraged but walk-ins are welcome.